buddhasystem/pc2s/server/documentation/examples.md

 **Assign the Tag to the Global Tag**

 We will use the "global tag map" client to associate this particular tag
-- EMCalDeadMap - with the Global Tag "EMCal".
+- *EMCalDeadMap* - with the Global Tag "EMCal".
 ```bash
 $ ./gtm.py -c -n emcaldead -g sPHENIX2024 -t EMCalDeadMap -v 1
 ```
-Additional tags can be assigned as necessary to the Global Tag in a similar manner.
+Additional tags can be assigned as necessary to any Global Tag in a similar manner.
 The tags can also be detached from a Global Tag by removing the corresponding Global Tag Map objects.

-Global tags can be created at any point in time, even before their content (i.e. tags) are decided upon.
+Global tags can be created at any point in time, even before their content (i.e. tags they refer to) are decided upon.